 Many Christians have been led to believe that we should be apolitical so as to eliminate any unnecessary distractions or impediments in our witness to others.
 After all, they say, what really matters is the Gospel.
-The implication of the argument is that politics is unspiritual, dirty and divisive, so for the sake of our Christian testimony we should stay focused on the "things above" rather than worldly concerns.
+The implication of their argument is that politics is messy, divisive, and unspiritual, so for the sake of our Christian testimony we should stay focused on "things above" rather than "worldly" concerns.
 After all, politics is mostly about the acquisition (and often the abuse) of earthly power, and most politicians are little more than proverbial "pigs at the trough."

 But this is actually quite naive.
-I'm not sure that I agree with the common adage, "Everything is political," but much in life certainly is.
+While I don't necessarily believe with the common adage that "Everything is political," much in life certainly is.
 For example, both the early Christians and their state-approved persecutors were quick to realize that there is no more "political" statement than the declaration, "Jesus is Lord!"

-Fortunately, America's founding fathers understood that politics is a necessary component of life, and that laws and public policies are either based on the universal moral and ethical principles of justice associated with natural law or else they are the arbitrary and tyrannical exercises of coercion by the power elite over everyone else.
+Fortunately, America's founding fathers understood that politics is a necessary component of life, and that laws and public policies are either based on the universal moral and ethical principles of justice derived from natural law or else they are the arbitrary and tyrannical exercises of coercion by the power elite over everyone else.
 They realized that laws and public policies can either enhance or detract from the quality of one's life, liberty, and pursuit of happiness.
 Furthermore, they were mindful that political ignorance, apathy and noninvolvement only empower the most ambitious and ruthless elements in society.
 In other words, they understood that politics matters.